simon-ritchie/apysc/docstring_markdowns/apysc/_loop/for_dict_values.md

 - `dict_`: Dictionary[Any, _DictValue]
   - A dictionary to iterate.
 - `dict_value_type`: Type[_DictValue]
   - A dictionary value type.
-This interface accepts `InitializeForLoopKeyOrValueInterface` subclasses, such as the `Int`, `String`, or `Rectangle`.
+This interface accepts `InitializeWithBaseValueInterface` subclasses, such as the `Int`, `String`, or `Rectangle`.
 - `locals_`: Optional[Dict[str, Any]], optional
   - Current scope's local variables.
 Set locals() value to this argument.
 If specified, this interface reverts all local scope VariableNameMixIn variables (like Int, Sprite) at the end of a with-statement scope.
 This setting is useful when you don't want to update each variable.
 - `globals_`: Optional[Dict[str, Any]], optional